cortexproject/cortex/docs/configuration/config-file-reference.md

   # lookback delta) that the query should be within.
 If set to 0, it won't be
   # checked.
   [end: <int> | default = 0]

+# Query time range should be within this limit to match.
+Depending on where it
+# was used, in most of the use-cases, either min or max value will be used.
+If
+# not set, it won't be checked.
+time_range_limit:
+  # This will be duration (12h, 1d, 15d etc.).
+Query time range should be above
+  # or equal to this value to match.
+Ex: if this value is 20d, then queries
+  # whose range is bigger than or equal to 20d will match.
+If set to 0, it won't
+  # be checked.
+  [min: <int> | default = 0]

+  # This will be duration (12h, 1d, 15d etc.).
+Query time range should be below
+  # or equal to this value to match.
+Ex: if this value is 24h, then queries
+  # whose range is smaller than or equal to 24h will match.If set to 0, it won't
+  # be checked.
+  [max: <int> | default = 0]

+# If query step provided should be within this limit to match.
+If not set, it
+# won't be checked.
+This property only applied to range queries and ignored for
+# other types of queries.
+query_step_limit:
+  # Query step should be above or equal to this value to match.
+If set to 0, it
+  # won't be checked.
+  [min: <int> | default = 0]

+  # Query step should be below or equal to this value to match.
+If set to 0, it
+  # won't be checked.
+  [max: <int> | default = 0]

+# Regex that User-Agent header of the request should match.
+If not set, it won't
+# be checked.
+[user_agent_regex: <string> | default = ""]

+# Grafana includes X-Dashboard-Uid header in query requests.
+If this field is
+# provided then X-Dashboard-Uid header of request should match this value.
+If
+# not set, it won't be checked.
+This property won't be applied to metadata
+# queries.
+[dashboard_uid: <string> | default = ""]

+# Grafana includes X-Panel-Id header in query requests.
+If this field is
+# provided then X-Panel-Id header of request should match this value.
+If not
+# set, it won't be checked.
+This property won't be applied to metadata queries.
+[panel_id: <string> | default = ""]
 ```

 ### `DisabledRuleGroup`